Arcky97/Pokemon-Kyrac/README.md

 - Edited the camera movement when Rivals are choosing their starters.

+- Edited Route 2.

+### Beta Release November 22 2022

-- Edited and finished Route 2.
+- Edited and Finished Route 2.

+- Added trainers and items on Route 2.

+- Added an event/quest on Route 2.

 ## Credits: